Thursday, 26 December 2024

 Fast-forward to today, Nvidia has become one of the most valuable companies in the world, with a market capitalisation of US$3.5 trillion.
 It frequently competes with tech giants Apple and Microsoft as the wealthiest company globally.
 This remarkable transformation underscores Nvidia’s meteoric rise from a scrappy upstart to a global powerhouse in the tech industry.

-Meanwhile, once the giant Nvidia had to fight for survival, Intel was now grappling with significant financial challenges.
+Meanwhile, once the giant Nvidia had to fight for survival, Intel was now grappling with significant challenges.
 The tables have turned dramatically.
 Nvidia’s CEO, Jensen Huang, now has a personal net worth surpassing that of Intel itself.

 A glimpse into a pivotal era